 The Patrol is primarily responsible for the rescue and emergency care of customers, employees, and visitors to Wintergreen.
 The Patrol also seeks to promote safe recreation practices in the mountain environment.
 The Patrol works with area staff to control hazards, maintain trails, and to provide any necessary service to Wintergreen's guests, to ensure a safe and enjoyable experience.

-The Patrol is home to four past Southern Division Directors, a Southern Division Representative to the National Board, a National Safety Team representative, and the following positions for the Southern Division: Secretary, Legal Advisor, Outdoor Emergency Care (OEC) Assistant Supervisor, Virginia Assistant Region Director, Certified Program Supervisor, Awards Coordinator, Election Coordinator, Web Site/Internet Supervisor, Young Adult Program Supervisor, multiple committee members, Virginia Senior OEC Coordinator and Virginia Transportation Administrator.
+The Patrol is home to four past Southern Division Directors, a Southern Division Representative to the National Board, a National Safety Team representative, and the following positions for the Southern Division: Medical Advisor, Outdoor Emergency Care (OEC) Supervisor, Virginia Region Director, Awards Coordinator, Election Coordinator, Web Site/Internet Supervisor, Assistant Professional Division Director, Snowsports School - Skills Supervisor and the Senior Program Supervisor, Young Adult Program Supervisor, multiple committee members, Virginia Senior OEC Coordinator, and Virginia Transportation Administrator.

 Wintergreen Ski Patrol has a strong medical core.
 All patrollers at Wintergreen are members of the National Ski Patrol, and are certified as Outdoor Emergency Care Technicians, a BLS level of training based on the standard EMT curriculum, with an emphasis on care in the skiing environment.

-Approximately one-fifth of Wintergreen patrollers are OEC instructors.
+Approximately one-third of Wintergreen patrollers are OEC instructors.
 Due to the Patrol's emphasis on testing and training, Wintergreen patrollers frequently assist in clinics and testing at other areas.